 An important tip: it will be easier in places you go frequently.
 Once you gain the trust of a seller, you will get a ñapa without having to ask for it!

 Audio to practice

 Listen our audio to listen to examples and more about the article

 Now, choose places where you can ask for a “ñapa” – put your answers in the comments and we’ll let you know how you do!

-To know more about Colombian Spanish tips visit Whee Institute blog here.
+And, to know more about Spanish tips visit Whee Institute blog here.